pnp/sp-dev-fx-webparts/samples/angular-search/README.md

  - Publishing features on site

 > Note: The Content Types that I pull for the search come from the Publishing Content Type which only
 > available when the Publishing Features are enabled on the site.
+I'm also searching by content type name
+> and not by id becauase then I would get everything that inherits from that content type.
+I only want the
+> the results for a specific content type and not everything that inherits that content type as well

 - In the file 'AngularSearchWebPart.ts' around line 92 you will need to put the url of the directory where the html template file resides.